 Let us know what skills you have to offer or want to learn.
 We probably have something that’s a good fit for you.
 For example:

 - Write for us.
-Work with our Communications Coordinator to write and publish content about the chapter and its members for our website, monthly newsletter, social media posts, news releases, and more.
+Work with our Web Editor to write and publish content about the chapter and its members for our website, monthly newsletter, news releases, and more.

 - Event planning.
 Build teamwork skills as you work with other volunteers to survey members about popular workshop topics, recruit speakers, research suitable venues, coordinate registration, arrange refreshments, or wrangle technology at workshops and webinars.
 Plan social events such as the winter party or annual volunteer lunch.
 Expand your network as you chat with speakers and guests.
 Work on a single task or a single event, or sign up for several!

 - Student outreach.
 Build ties with instructors and students in post-secondary writing programs.
 Encourage them to: learn more about technical communication, attend chapter events, volunteer, network with experienced writers, join STC at the bargain student rate, and apply for the chapter’s student membership awards.